 Its expansion is constantly increasing in a very impressive way.
 The number of Magento sites doubled between March 2017 and August 2018.
 (Source: BuildWith)

 There is now a quarter of a million active e-shops.
 And yet, to date, only 11,000 Magento merchant sites have migrated to version 2.
 (Source: Magento IT Solutions, Magento.com)

-Magento originally announced the end of support on November 18, 2018, exactly 3 years after the Magento 2 release.
+Magento originally announced the end of support for Magento 1 on November 18, 2018, exactly 3 years after the Magento 2 release.
 But in September 2018, its leaders chose to postpone this date to June 2020.

-No more support means that these platforms will no longer have security updates, no bug fixes and no more.
+No more support means that these platforms will no longer have security updates and no bug fixes.
 Essential information for the strategy and security of hundreds of thousands of companies.